Quarles & Brady

-Quarles & Brady LLP is a U.S. law firm with eleven offices nationwide.
+Quarles & Brady LLP is a U.S. law firm with thirteen offices nationwide.
 According to the National Law Journal's 2012 rankings, it is the 107th largest law firm in the United States, and the second-largest firm in the state of Wisconsin (after Foley & Lardner).
 The firm also ranked 184th in profit per attorney on the 2010 AmLaw 200 survey.